-Many of these vets ended up risking more for peace than they had in waging war, but monuments are very rarely erected in this country to peacemakers.
+Many of these vets ended up risking more for peace than they had in waging war, but monuments are very rarely erected in this country to peace-makers.
 It is not an exaggeration to say that I fell in love with those guys, and probably learned more on that trip from them than I learned in all of college.
 I think of that trip nearly every day.

 One veteran I met on that trip was dying of cancer from the war that, unbeknownst to he and his fellow US servicemen at the time, was waged by the US against them in the interest of testing out nuclear weapons.
-As he explained, he was an Atomic Veteran of Bikini Atoll.83 The Atomic Veterans were on, or in the waters near, Bikini Atoll when the US, without prior warning to them or proper explanation afterward, detonated nuclear weapons to test them both on the indigenous population, who ended up having to leave the island for good because it was made uninhabitable by these tests, as well as on the US soldiers themselves.
+As he explained, he was an Atomic Veteran of Bikini Atoll.83 The Atomic Veterans were on, or in the waters near, Bikini Atoll when the US, without prior warning to them or proper explanation having to leave the island for good because it was made uninhabitable by these tests, as well as on the US soldiers themselves.
 These nuclear tests, 23 detonations in all, were done periodically over the period from 1946 to 1958.
 As The New York Times reported much later, "[b]y Pentagon estimates, between 250,000 and 500,000 service and civilian personnel were exposed to the atmospheric tests," with thousands dying prematurely of cancer and other horrible diseases.
 These were some of the unsung victims of the US's prosecution of the Cold War which, as you might have noticed by now, seems to have been waged against everyone (including our own soldiers) but the Russians themselves.